 This battle was won by a small band of women who believed God’s Word, and dared to use “the name of Jesus.”
 They believed God could bring victory, allowing Him to do His work through them.
 It did not take an army to help Kim find peace, just two or more believers with fully committed hearts, like Joshua and Caleb, obedient to fight in intercessory prayer.

 If you enjoyed this excerpt from my book, GOD Who Are You?
 AND Who Am I?
-I invite you to sign up for my FREE eCourse bonus to the book at the link below: LEARN MORE
+I invite you to sign up for my FREE eCourse bonus to the book at the link above, or: LEARN MORE